Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/PleaseWaitService.md

-### SetStatus(string status)

 ### Show(PleaseWaitWorkDelegate workDelegate, string status)

 Shows the please wait window with the specified status text and executes the work delegate (in a background thread).
-When the work
-    is finished, the please wait window will be automatically closed.
+When the work is finished, the please wait window will be automatically closed.

 #### Parameters